Clément Bayiha

-Clément Yvan Landry Bayiha (born March 8, 1999) is a soccer player who plays for Icelandic club Þór Akureyri in the 1. deild karla.
+Clément Yvan Landry Bayiha (born March 8, 1999) is a soccer player who plays for FC Supra du Québec in the Canadian Premier League.
 Born in Cameroon, he represented Canada at youth international level.

 Early life

 Born in Cameroon, he moved to Guipry, France at the age of five with his family.
 He began playing youth soccer in France at age eight with US Bain de Bretagne.
 At age 11, he moved to Ste-Thérèse, Quebec in Canada with his family.
 In Canada, he played youth soccer with AS Blainville, before joining the Montreal Impact Academy in 2016.
 In 2018, he attended pre-season training camp with the Montreal Impact first team.

 Club career

 In July 2018, Bayiha signed a contract with Ottawa Fury FC in the USL for the remainder of the season, immediately being sent on a short-term loan for a few days to the Montreal Impact.
 He made his professional debut with the Fury a month later on August 22 against the Bethlehem Steel.
 He made two appearances with the Fury, before departing the club.

 In November 2018, Bayiha signed a homegrown player contract with the Montreal Impact (later renamed CF Montréal) of Major League Soccer.
 After the 2021 season, CF Montreal would announce that they would not exercise the option on Bayiha's contract, ending his time with the club after three seasons.

 In January 2022, Bayiha joined HamKam of the Norwegian Eliteserien.
 At the end of the season, he departed the club, choosing to return to Canada following limited playing time.

 In January 2023, Bayiha signed a two-year contract with Canadian Premier League side York United.
 However, he suffered an injury at the beginning of the season, delaying his debut.
 On May 28, he scored his first goal in a 1-0 victory over Cavalry FC.
 In May 2024, he was loaned to HFX Wanderers FC for the remainder of the season, as part of a loan swap with Tomas Giraldo heading on loan in the opposite direction.

 On February 27, 2025, Bayiha signed a two-year contract with Þór Akureyri in the Icelandic 1. deild karla.

+In January 2026, he signed with FC Supra du Québec in the Canadian Premier League, on a one-year contract with an option for 2027.